 On visiting the Centre, Mr.Kisyungu was happy to hear about the free services offered.
 However of interest to him was news about a free computer training opportunity which he enrolled immediately.

-This prompted him to move from his home in Kanziko Location, 37 KM away and clip_image002rent a house in Mutomo town to attend the training sessions.
+This prompted him to move from his home in Kanziko Location, 37 KM away and rent a house in Mutomo town to attend the training sessions.
 “I secured a barber ship job cater for rent costs during the training period,” says Mr.Kisyungu

 After going through the ICT training for 1 and half months, Mr.Kisyungu heard of a job opportunity at Simba Telecom Kenya, a telecommunication business based in Nairobi but which has a branch in Mutomo town.